-MARTHA COOLEY is the author of two novels—The Archivist, a national bestseller also published in a dozen foreign markets, and Thirty-Three Swoons (both brought out by Little, Brown)—and a memoir, Guesswork: A Reckoning With Loss (Catapult).
+MARTHA COOLEY is the author of three novels—Buy Me Love (Red Hen Press); The Archivist, a national bestseller also published in a dozen foreign markets; and Thirty-Three Swoons (Little, Brown)—and a memoir, Guesswork: A Reckoning With Loss (Catapult).
 A writer of short fiction, she won a 2017 O. Henry Prize for her story “Mercedes Benz.”

 Martha’s essays, short fiction, and co-translations have appeared in the Los Angeles Review of Books, LitHub, A Public Space, AGNI, The Common, The Southampton Review, Consequence, and other leading literary journals.
-Martha is a translator of Italian prose and poetry.
-She co-translated the short-story collection Time Ages in a Hurry (Archipelago Books) by renowned author Antonio Tabucchi; a chapbook of poems, The Wounded Migrant, by Loris Jacopo Bononi; and numerous poems by the prize-winning poet Giampiero Neri.
-She teaches in the MFA Program in Creative Writing at Adelphi University, where she is a Professor of English.
-Prior to Adelphi, she taught for fifteen years in the Bennington Writing Seminars.
-Martha is a longstanding member of PEN American Center (NYC), whose Poetry in Translation prize she judged in 2011.
-When not in New York, she lives in the medieval Italian village of Castiglione del Terziere with her husband Antonio Romani and about a dozen cats.
+A translator of Italian prose and poetry, Martha co-translated the short-story collection Time Ages in a Hurry (Archipelago Books) by renowned author Antonio Tabucchi; a chapbook of poems, The Wounded Migrant, by Loris Jacopo Bononi; and numerous poems by the prize-winning poet Giampiero Neri.
+She is a Professor Emerita at Adelphi University, where she taught in the English Department for fifteen years.
+She also taught for fifteen years in the Bennington Writing Seminars.
+When not in the United States, she lives in the medieval Italian village of Castiglione del Terziere with her husband Antonio Romani and about a dozen cats.